elijah-atkins/elijah-atkins.github.io/README.md

-## Elijah Atkins Portfollio website
+## Elijah Atkins Portfolio website
 Making personal professional website to showcase skills in programing and design with a highlight on recent Lambda School work